vaidotasp/weather-cli-tool/posts/part2.md

 const lowTime: string = new Date(dailyTempLowTime * 1000).toLocaleTimeString();
 ```

-Let's unpack what is going on above.
-We are doing a few conversions and rounding results with a handy Math.round() method.
-Time conversions are also simply done with build in `new Date()` object.
+We are doing a few conversions and rounding results with a handy `Math.round()` method.
+Time conversions are done with built-in `new Date()` object.
 You may notice something strange next to the variable declarations `const currentTemperatureC: string = ...`.
 Those are TypeScript types.
 We indicate that the result of that particular assignment should always be a string.
 It seems trivial at this point, but if we ever want to change our program and how we calculate temperature, this will help us to make sure we do not change the type from `string` to `number` for example.
 You may also be asking why are we forcing some of the numbers to be converted to strings with `String()` -> that is needed because to print out the results we will be using JavaScript template literals (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) which will make TypeScript yell at us if we try to pass `number` to a string literal like this:

 ```javascript
 const someCalculation: number = 14;